 Some stories have the MCs falling in love after they’ve slept together a few times.
 But the emotional gravity of Chloe and Warren’s first time was beautiful to read.

-There are intimate scenes that I would say are moderately spicy but the chemistry is so tender-hearted and sweet that I’ll bet closed-door romance fans won’t mind giving this one a try.
+There are intimate scenes that I would say are moderately spicy, but the chemistry is so tender-hearted and sweet that I’ll bet closed-door romance fans won’t mind giving this one a try.

 Writing

-Much like Matt and Lane’s story, this is a quick and easy read with short chapters and dialogues progressing the story well.
+Much like Matt and Lane’s story, this is a quick and easy read, with short chapters and dialogues progressing the story well.
 The theme is not too heavy, and this book can be finished in one sitting (which I certainly did).

-I liked the inclusion of ASL (American Sign Language) as it fits in seamlessly with the spoken dialogues and adds another layer of richness to the story.
+I liked the inclusion of ASL (American Sign Language) as it fits in seamlessly with the spoken dialogue and adds another layer of richness to the story.
 I was fascinated to see how the characters switched between both languages throughout their day-to-day lives.

 If you’re interested in reading other ASL-incorporated romance books, check out Funny Feelings by Tarah Dewitt.